 In-Person Therapy: You will receive an SMS reminder two days before and an email reminder the day before your appointment.

 When you arrive to 93 Ferguson St., Williamstown, VIC for your scheduled appointment time.
-You can enter the building through the path and the side door to the left of the building.
+You can enter through the entrance gate and follow the path to your left to find the side door entrance.

 We will retrieve you from the waiting room at your scheduled appointment time.

-Across the first 1-3 sessions, you and your therapist will discuss next steps, frequency of sessions that works for you, and a plan together that supports your therapy goals.
+Next steps: Over the first 1-3 sessions, you and your therapist will discuss next steps, the frequency of sessions that work for you, and a plan together that supports your therapy goals.

 • Therapy isn’t always a straight path, it can take time to see progress.
 If you ever feel like things aren’t clicking, have a chat with your therapist about it.
 Your therapist will check in with you regularly too to ensure you’re still working towards your goals.